Eric Vogelstein, PhDAssistant Professor

 MA, Philosophy, University of Colorado at Boulder, 2003

 BA, Philosophy, Brandeis University, 2000

 Dr. Vogelstein is an Assistant Professor with a joint appointment in the School of Nursing and the Department of Philosophy.
 He specializes in ethics, with focuses in biomedical ethics and theoretical ethics.

 Dr. Vogelstein received his Ph.D. in philosophy from the University of Texas at Austin in 2010.
 Before coming to Duquesne in the fall of 2013, Dr. Vogelstein was an Assistant Professor in the Humanities and Social Science program at Jefferson College of Health Sciences, with a secondary appointment in the Department of Interprofessionalism at Virginia Tech Carilion School of Medicine.

-Dr. Vogelstein's research interests include ethical issues involved in advance directives, decision-making capacity, prenatal life, moral expertise and ethics consultation, and various issues related to autonomy and paternalism.
-He also specializes in theoretical issues in moral philosophy related to the nature of morality and the relationship between morality and reason/rationality.
+Dr. Vogelstein's main research is in bioethics and ethical theory.
+Among other issues, he is interested the ethics of advance directives, decision-making capacity, moral expertise, the moral status of prenatal life, and various matters related to autonomy and paternalism.
+He also specializes in theoretical issues in moral philosophy related to the nature of morality and the relationship between morality and practical reason.

 ‘Competence and Ability,' forthcoming in Bioethics.